Wonderful Life (Black song)

-"Wonderful Life" is a song by British singer Black, from his 1987 debut eponymous album.
+"Wonderful Life" is a song by British singer Black, from his 1987 debut album, Wonderful Life.
 The song was released twice as a single and was successful the second time, becoming a top-10 hit in Australia, Austria, France, Germany, Italy, Switzerland, the Netherlands and the United Kingdom.
 Black, who wrote the song while broke, commented: "I was really being ironic...
 Most people took it at face value."

 Single release

 First released in September 1986 by Ugly Man Records, "Wonderful Life" initially peaked at number 72 on the UK Singles Chart.
 The label and Vearncombe then decided to re-release the song with a new record company, A&M Records after the success of "Sweetest Smile".
 Re-issued on 14 August 1987, the single reached a higher peak of number eight on the chart in August 1987.

 Critical reception

 In a contemporary review in Smash Hits, Vici McDonald called it a "wonderful record – sentimental without being slushy".
 She went on: "It's heartening to see someone who a) isn't particularly handsome, b) has a spook-name (i.e. Colin Vearncombe), c) has no discernible 'image' and d) writes slightly odd lyrics, get into the charts purely on the strength of their music, which in this case is very strong indeed."
 The song was described by AllMusic as a "seductive, bittersweet ballad".
 The Daily Telegraph said: "Its oddly uplifting lyrics... combined with Black's melancholy croon created, as one critic observed, 'luxuriantly melodic pop that sounds something like a male version of Sade'."
 Lesley O'Toole of Record Mirror praised the song, describing it "a beeeautiful [sic] balmy antidote to today's 99 per cent inconsequential output.
 A smooth coating of non-drip vocal gloss glides over a melody which seduces you with its eyes shut...
 Simplicity and perfection itself".
 Kez Owen of Sounds called it "one of those tunes you hum nigglingly all day without realising".